feleHaile/synoptic/README.md

 * hydrophone
   * Data from the RCO that is not part of the CI/UFrame program; includes charismatic megafauna signals

-## Detailed summary
+## Introduction to detailed summary

-This section provides a cell-level bullet-format description of what the above six notebooks do.
-They are intended to run out of the box with two important caveats:
+This section is the preface to the subsequent cell-level bullet-format description of the six notebooks noted above.
+There are intended to two important caveats that the interested scientist should -- we feel -- review prior to cloning and running the notebooks in the **synoptic** and **cmr** repositories.

 * A credentials directory is created **independent of** the repository clone directory (or 'folder').
 If the repository clone directory is /some/path/ending/in/**synoptic** then the credentials directory